ISUgenomics/bioinformatics-workbook/introduction/fileFormats.md

-* Meta data lines : each line starts with ## and should be followed by key=value pairs
+* Meta data lines : each line starts with ## followed by key=value pairs
 * single header line : starts with single # and describes columns in the data lines
 * data lines: sequence variation data
-Line 4:Quality score for each base in the sequence

 ## Meta data lines

- should start with a single "fileformat" field
+ Should start with a single "fileformat" line

 ```
 ##fileformat=format verstion number